asmitasingh0323/ai-interviewer/mistral/RUN_NOTES.md

 Backend will be available at:
 http://localhost:8080

+You should see:

+Tomcat started on port(s): 8080
+Started InterviewApiApplication...

 ---

 ### Step 3: Start Python AI Workers

 From the project root:
+Activate virtual environment:
 .\venv\Scripts\activate

 python mistralWorker.py